 But when I look to Jesus, I see who He is in my circumstances.
 Rather than focusing on myself or what’s right in front of me, I get an eternal perspective and remember the big picture.
 This is about more than me.
 It’s about Him.
 And He is faithful.
 He is good.
 He is in control.
 He can handle this!

 How Great Is Our God

 We sometimes need to be reminded of how big God is.
-We need to remind ourselves that we don’t have to know all the answers.
+We don’t have to know all the answers.
 We don’t need to be strong enough or smart enough or capable enough to fix everything.
-We need to be reminded of who our Heavenly Father really is and why we can trust Him.
+We need to remember who our Heavenly Father really is and why we can trust Him.

 In Isaiah 55:8-9, God reminds us of His sovereign omniscience.

 “For my thoughts are not your thoughts,

 Neither are your ways my ways, declares the Lord.